-The GTCI combines the academic research and expertise of INSEAD led by Bruno Lanvin, Executive Director for Global Indices, and Professor Paul Evans, Academic Director, Global Talent Competitiveness Index, with the business experience and perspective of our partners, The Tata Group and the The Adecco Group.
+The GTCI combines the academic research and expertise of INSEAD led by Bruno Lanvin, Executive Director for Global Indices, and Professor L.Felipe Monteiro, Academic Director, Global Talent Competitiveness Index, with the business experience and perspective of our partners, the Adecco Group and Google.

 Global Innovation Index

 The Global Innovation Index (GII) 2020 Theme: Who Will Finance Innovation?

 - In 2020, the Global Innovation Index (GII) presents its 13th edition dedicated to the theme Who Will Finance Innovation?
 This edition sheds light on the state of innovation financing by investigating the evolution of financing mechanisms for entrepreneurs and other innovators, and by pointing to progress and remaining challenges—including in the context of the economic slowdown induced by the coronavirus disease (COVID-19) crisis.

 - Traditional innovation financing mechanisms covered are public support schemes, firm-specific innovation investments, and market-based mechanisms targeting innovation specifically, such as loans, private equity, and venture capital.